Privacy Policy

 Newsletter data

-This website uses the services of MailChimp to send out its newsletters.
+This website uses the services of Mailchimp to send out its newsletters.
 The provider is the Rocket Science Group LLC, 675 Ponce De Leon Ave NE, Suite 5000, Atlanta, GA 30308, USA.

-Among other things, MailChimp is a service that can be deployed to organize and analyze the sending of newsletters.
-Whenever you enter data for the purpose of subscribing to a newsletter (e.g. your e‑mail address), the information is stored on MailChimp servers in the United States.
+Among other things, Mailchimp is a service that can be deployed to organize and analyze the sending of newsletters.
+Whenever you enter data for the purpose of subscribing to a newsletter (e.g. your e‑mail address), the information is stored on Mailchimp servers in the United States.

-With the assistance of the MailChimp tool, we can analyze the performance of our newsletter campaigns.
-If you open an e‑mail that has been sent through the MailChimp tool, a file that has been integrated into the e‑mail (a so-called web-beacon) connects to MailChimp’s servers in the United States.
+With the assistance of the Mailchimp tool, we can analyze the performance of our newsletter campaigns.
+If you open an e‑mail that has been sent through the Mailchimp tool, a file that has been integrated into the e‑mail (a so-called web-beacon) connects to Mailchimp’s servers in the United States.
 As a result, it can be determined whether a newsletter message has been opened and which links the recipient possibly clicked on.
 Technical information is also recorded at that time (e.g. the time of access, the IP address, type of browser and operating system).
 This information cannot be allocated to the respective newsletter recipient.
 Their sole purpose is the performance of statistical analyses of newsletter campaigns.
 The results of such analyses can be used to tailor future newsletters to the interests of their recipients more effectively.

-If you do not want to permit an analysis by MailChimp, you must unsubscribe from the newsletter.
+If you do not want to permit an analysis by Mailchimp, you must unsubscribe from the newsletter.
 We provide a link for you to do this in every newsletter message.

 The data is processed based on your consent (Art.
-6 Sect.
-1 lit. a GDPR).
+6(1)(a) GDPR).
 You may revoke any consent you have given at any time by unsubscribing from the newsletter.
 This shall be without prejudice to the lawfulness of any data processing transactions that have taken place prior to your revocation.

 The data deposited with us for the purpose of subscribing to the newsletter will be stored by us until you unsubscribe from the newsletter or the newsletter service provider and deleted from the newsletter distribution list after you unsubscribe from the newsletter.
 Data stored for other purposes with us remain unaffected.